illinois-or-research-analytics/lanne2_networks/README.md

 **CODE :**
 <br>

-To get the clustered sub network you may use the helper script : generate_synthetic_networks/clean_outliers.py <br>
+To get the clustered subnetwork you may use the helper script : generate_synthetic_networks/clean_outliers.py <br>

 **First Step :**